justinlubin/cobbler/README.md

 # Step-by-Step Instructions

+_Total time estimate for evaluating this artifact:_ 1-2 hours using the recommended strategies.

 ## Reproducing the examples in the paper

 First, open up the provided virtual machine in VirtualBox and `cd` into the